 - 1/2 teaspoon dry mustard powder

-- 1 slice of sour dough bread - toasted
+- 4 slices sour dough bread lightly toasted